silvercrypto888/platinum_ecosystem/airdrop/README.md

 ## Automatic airdrop (batch file)

 **WARNING: airdrop.bat is extremely experimental and very early in development. airdrop.bat is _only_ intended for a _brand new minted token_, where no one yet holds any tokens.
 Otherwise, if there are existing holders, it will not work reliably at all.** This is because it attempts to create token accounts for each wallet address in allocations.csv.
-But if some of those wallets already have token balances (and therefore token accounts), then the script _will_ run into errors and/or highly unpredictable behavior.
-If you want to modify it for tokens with existing holders, you will likely need to code extensive extra logic, to check if users already have token accounts, while also making new token accounts for wallets without them. **You have been warned.**
+But if some of those wallets already have token balances (and therefore token accounts), then the script _will_ run into errors and/or unpredictable behavior.
+If you want to modify it for tokens with existing holders, you might want to code extensive extra logic, to check if users already have token accounts, while also making new token accounts for wallets without them. **You have been warned.**

 1. _(Experimental)_ Edit airdrop.bat to replace `MINT_ADDRESS` with _your own token's mint address_.
 Also, edit `PAYER_KEYPAIR` and `INPUT_FILE` to set your own keypair file and input file (allocations.csv), possibly using full file paths.
 2. _(Experimental)_ Run airdrop.bat.